gautamnaik1994/github_activity_service/README.md

 1. Implementing unit tests and integration tests.
 2. Implement Pydantic models for better data validation and serialization.
-3. Adding more detailed error handling, logging, and monitoring.
+3. Adding detailed error handling, logging, and monitoring.
-4. Implementing more advanced caching strategies with expiration policies.
+4. Implementing advanced caching strategies with expiration policies.
 5. Config based approach to set parameters like number of events to fetch, cache location, etc.